open-feature/java-sdk-contrib/tools/tck/README.md

 </properties>
 ```

-This is a decision, not an omission.
-A default build that needs Docker fails on any machine or CI
-job without a daemon, and the failure reads as a broken provider rather than a missing prerequisite.
-The suites are instead **run locally by a maintainer before merge**, and a PR adopting the TCK is
-expected to quote the result.
-Adding a scheduled or path-filtered workflow to run them was
-considered and declined: a suite whose red is diagnosed by whoever happens to read the notification
-is worse than one whose red is diagnosed by the person who caused it.

-**Check what your profiles do to that property.** This is the part that is easy to get wrong.
-If
-your module has a profile that *clears* `testExclusions` in order to run some other Docker suite —
-`<testExclusions/>` — and a CI job activates that profile, the TCK suite runs there too.
-In this
+The parent POM defines no default for it, so a module that wants the gate must declare the property
+itself.
+It is a **Surefire** exclusion, not a compiler one: the suite still compiles against the
+harness in every build, which is what keeps an adoption from rotting unnoticed.

+**Then resolve the property under every profile your CI activates** — do not read the POM, which is
-repository `ci.yml`'s `main` job activates `e2e` on every push, so `providers/flagd` narrows its
+the mistake the appendix names first.
+Here, `ci.yml`'s `main` job activates `e2e` on every push, and
+`providers/flagd` has an `e2e` profile for its legacy `Run*Test` suites; that profile therefore
+narrows the exclusion to `**/e2e/*TckTest.java` rather than clearing it to `<testExclusions/>`, so
-`e2e` profile to `**/e2e/*TckTest.java` instead of clearing it: the module's legacy suites keep
-running and the TCK suites stay out.
-Resolve the property rather than reading the POM:
+the legacy suites keep running and the TCK suites stay out.
+Both halves of the appendix's warning
+happened in this repository — one adoption never declared the property, the other had a profile
+putting it back — and both were found by running this, not by reading:

 ```bash
 mvn -Pe2e -pl providers/<your-provider> help:evaluate -Dexpression=testExclusions -DforceStdout
 ```

-Write the exclusion down where the adopter can find it.
-An exclusion nobody records is
-indistinguishable from an oversight, and both halves of that went wrong here: one of the two
-adoptions in this repository ran a Docker-dependent suite in its default build because it never
-declared the property, and the other was reported as excluded from every job when a profile was
-quietly putting it back.
+The single documented command that runs a suite deliberately, per the appendix, is the one in each
+adoption's own README: `-DtestExclusions=` on the command line overrides the property for one run.

 Scenarios run **serially** and the suite enforces this, overriding any
 `cucumber.execution.parallel.enabled=true` in your module's `junit-platform.properties`.
 Control API